 Verifiers will assess each monitoring plan and calculate the yearly average GHG intensity of a ship’s onboard energy, use of OPS, and its reflection of yearly targets.
 The verifier will issue a document of compliance, which must be kept onboard all ships calling at an EU port until the end of that reporting period.

 FuelEU allows operators some flexibility: they can roll over or borrow excess compliance from one year to another, or pool compliance between multiple vessels.
 If a ship has a deficit of compliance units, its owner may obtain some in advance, though not for over 2% of the target, or over two consecutive reporting periods.

 Ships that do not meet the required yearly limits will be subject to penalties.
 These will be calculated by the verifier according to the amount and cost of low-carbon fuel that should have been used to meet the requirements.
 The revenues this generates may fund the promotion of renewable and low-carbon fuels and help operators to meet their goals.

-The FuelEU Maritime update will impact shipping in EU waters not only in terms of fuel choices in the long term, but in operational costs in the short- to mid-term.
-Like all of Fit for 55, the final form of the FuelEU Maritime update has yet to be decided, though it will become clearer in the months ahead.
+FuelEU will impact shipping in EU waters not only in terms of fuel choices in the long term, but also operational costs in the short- to mid-term.
+Like all of Fit for 55 package, the final form of the FuelEU Regulation has yet to be decided, though it will become clearer in the months ahead.